 We also partnered with Reading University for one event.
 Organised by history students, members of the public were encouraged to bring along items of importance related to Berkshire in WW1 to share with a team of experts.

-One off events are vital and can be very beneficial - helping boost engagement and raising awareness, but there are of course time and cost implications.
-These can be reduced by linking up with similar organisations, like Berkshire Stories did, especially as larger events with multiple partners mean a wider audience engaging with an archive.
+One off events are vital and can be very beneficial - helping to boost engagement and raise awareness, but there are, of course, time and cost implications involved.
+These can be reduced by linking up with similar organisations, like Berkshire Stories did, especially as larger events with multiple partners mean wider audience engagement.

 Outreach – A Mix is best

-Whilst all of the channels above can be very effective, it’s worth noting that an outreach strategy employing a mix of complimentary channels will deliver the best results.
-Such as using social media to share interesting blog posts, or using events to promote your blog and social media pages.
-Finding the right mix for you, which offers benefits whilst being sustainable with your available resources, is key.
+Whilst all of the channels above can be very effective, it’s worth noting that an outreach strategy, employing a mix of complimentary channels, will deliver the best results.
+For example, using social media to share interesting blog posts, or using events to promote your blog and social media pages.
+This is where many organisations have found our management and archive publishing platform, Pastview, to be an effective solution.
+With a vast range of innovative features that people are keen to engage with and talk about, encouraging visitors to promote your online archive has never been easier, thereby increasing engagement with your special collections.
+Finding the right mix (an outreach strategy that offers benefits whilst being sustainable) is the key to any organisation’s outreach success.